sruthi-va/marketplaceApp/Tests.md

 Expected result: GUI pop up with the message "your cart is empty!"

-Test 6: Export to csv for customer **add condition if customer hasn't purchased anything**
+**Test 6:** Export to csv for customer

 Steps:

-    (User is already logged in as a customer, and homepage is displayed, and they have already bought Antihero User selects "7. export buy history to csv file" User enters file name that they want to export to {ex, buyhistoryfile}
+    (User is already logged in as a customer, and homepage is displayed, and they have already bought Antihero) User selects "7. export buy history to csv file" User enters file name that they want to export to {ex, buyhistoryfile}

  Expected result: If the user clicks on their file (ex. buyhistoryfile), they should see Antihero-Midnights

-Test 7: User log in
+ **Test 7:** Export to csv for customer with no purchase history

  Steps:

-    User launches application.
-    User clicks OK on the welcome page.
+    (User is already logged in as a customer, and homepage is displayed, and they have bought nothing from the website) User selects "7. export buy history to csv file" User eneters file name that they want to export to {ex, buyhistoryfile}

+Expected result: GUI pop up with error message "There was a problem!"

+**Test 8:** Viewing statistics for customer

+Steps:

+    (User is already logged in as a customer, and is on the homepage) User selects "6. view statistics" from the dropdown menu on the homepage.
-    User chooses either customer or seller.
+    User chooses either option of what statistics they want to see.
-    User enters an existing username and password into login page.
-    User selects the "Log in" button.

-Expected result: Application verifies the user's username and password and loads their homepage automatically.
+Expected result: GUI pops up with the selected dashboard displayed and a drop down menu of sorting options.
+If the dashboard is empty, an error message will pop up instead.

 Test Status: Passed.

+**Test 9:** Viewing statistics for seller

+Steps:

+    (User is already logged in as a seller, and is on the homepage) User selects "5. view statistics" from the dropdown menu on the homepage.
+    User selects one of their stores (if the user has no stores an error message will be displayed) User selects either option of what statistics they want to see.

+Expected result: GUI pops up with the selected dashboard displayed and a drop down menu of sorting options.
+If the dashboard is empty, an error message will pop up instead.

+Test Status: Passed.

+**Test 10:** Sorting statistics

+Steps:

+    (User is already logged in as either a customer or a seller, and is viewing a list of statistics).
+    User selects one of the sorting options from the dropdown menu (except for "Done").

+Expected result: The exact same GUI will pop up, except the dashboard will be sorted to whatever the user selected.

+Test Status: Passed.

+**Test 11:** Search for a product for customer **rin**

+**Test 12:** Log out feature for customer

+**Test 13:** Delete account for customer